-Has the ability to absorb a large amount of pollution, even cleaning out various harmful gasses such as formic acid and Aldehyde.
+It has the ability to absorb a large amount of pollution, even cleaning out various harmful gasses such as formic acid and Aldehyde.
 Because of the spider plants amazing abilities at cleaning out pollution, it is also believed to be effective at absorbing forms of radiation in the home.
 It is another plant that I recommend having at home or office if you live in a big city.

-Caring for an aloe vera plant is simple once you know the basics.
-With a little effort, you can help your aloe vera plant survive for years to come.
-Place the aloe in a sunny spot.
-Aloe plants are pretty low-maintenance, since they don't require much water.
-Wait until the soil is dry at least two inches below the surface, then water slowly and deeply until you see water coming through the drainage holes.
+Caring for an aloe vera is simple since they don't require much water.
+Wait until the soil is dry at least two inches below the surface, then water slowly until you see water coming through the drainage holes.
 Do not water the aloe again until the soil is dry at least two inches below the surface once more.
-In most environments during April through October, you will need to water regularly.
-This equates to watering once every week, and twice per month in the winter.
+In most environments during the months of April through October, you will need to water regularly.
+About once a week and twice a month in winter.

 Plants that clean air pollution

-Dracaena require less water than most indoor plants.
+Dracaena requires less water than most indoor plants.
 Keep them hydrated by misting the leaves with water and keeping the soil lightly misted (never soggy) as well with good drainage.
-Always allow the top soil to dry out before watering.
+Always allow the topsoil to dry out before watering.
 Do not overwater, as it may cause root rot.
 Never place a Dracaena plant in direct sun, as the rays will scorch its foliage.

-The corn plant is fairly easy to grow and quite tolerant of neglect (i.e., low light levels and lack of water), although it will start looking unattractive when neglected.
+The Corn plant is fairly easy to grow and quite tolerant of neglect, although it will start looking unattractive when neglected.
 The worst thing's to do with this plant is over water it or let it stay in direct sunlight for too long.
 These plants benefit from a little "drying time" between waterings.
 So water well and then wait for the top inch of the soil to dry out before watering again.
 Regardless of your placement, in Winter reduce the watering like you would for almost all houseplants, but the soil shouldn't be allowed to dry out completely.

 The Varieties of Dieffenbachia